• Skip to main content

 Preserved lemons are simply fresh fruit cured in salt and lemon juice and are part of the culinary traditions of the Northern Africa Mediterranean coast, the Middle East, India and South Asia.

-They are incredible flavor bombs.
-In result of the curing process their characteristic tartness is significantly subdued while the lemon taste becomes pronouncedly intense.
-The rind loses its bitterness.
+They are an incredible lemon flavor source because in result of the curing process their characteristic tartness is significantly subdued while the lemon taste becomes pronouncedly intense.
+At the same time the rind loses its bitterness.

 If it is your first time tasting a preserved lemon you will be impressed by the distinctive, pure lemon essence and amplified aroma.
 In fact, you might have trouble believing that the lemon flavor can be so potent (in the best of ways!).